Colin Mitchell: Uprising in Aden City

 The reoccupation of the Crater made Mitchell popular with sections of the British press and public.
 At the same time it brought disapproval from Mitchell's superiors in both the Army and the High Commission.
 He was criticized for being a publicity-seeker, and there were accusations that the troops under his command lacked discipline.
-One High Commission official in Aden describing the Argylls as "a bunch of Glasgow thugs" (a statement for which he later apologised).
+One High Commission official in Aden describing the Argylls as "a bunch of Glasgow thugs" (a statement for which he later apologized).
 The reoccupation and subsequent control of the Crater district were controversial.
 General-Officer-Commanding Middle East Land Forces, Major-General Philip Tower, feared that it would merely provoke trouble.
 He was of the view that engaging in a full reoccupation of the Crater, with its risk of casualties, was pointless given that British withdrawal from Aden was imminent and British strategy was moving to the role of neutral peacekeeping.
 Tower had authorized a probe into the Crater but Mitchell had used this authority to carry out a full military reoccupation.
 Tower subsequently ordered Mitchell to "throttle back" on the operation.
 Mitchell stated that he considered Tower's approach to be "wet hen tactics".
 The situation that developed was described in The Times as follows:

 Mitchell frequently appeared on television: a small, handsome man with a direct, pugnacious manner, speaking the robust, un-minced words that the British had not heard from their army officers since the acceleration of the Imperial decline had begun nearly two decades before.
 Newspapers took him up as a popular hero, proudly bestowing upon him the sobriquet of 'Mad Mitch'.

 Questions were raised in the House of Commons about the events in Aden.
 Tam Dalyell (Labour, West Lothian) asked whether it was true that: "Mitchell disobeyed operational and administrative orders of his senior officers during the recapture of the Crater"?
 Mitchell himself later stated that he had been rebuked over the reoccupation by General Tower.
 The nature of this rebuke was explained by British Government's Defence Minister Denis Healey as follows:

 … the brigade commander thought it necessary to emphasize to Colonel Mitchell that the maintenance of law and order with minimum force leading to an orderly withdrawal from Aden with minimum casualties was the policy that had to be followed.